projectara/greybus-spec/source/special.rst

 Greybus Control Get Manifest Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus control get manifest Operation is used by the AP for all non-AP Interfaces (other than interface zero, which belongs to the SVC), on hotplug event, to determine the functionality provided by the module via that interface.
+The Greybus Control Get Manifest Operation is used by the AP to retrieve an Interface's :ref:`Manifest <manifest-description>` via its Control Connection.

+Though the AP may send this request at any time, it should only do so while the Interface is being enumerated, as defined in :ref:`control_get_manifest_size`.
+The effect of this Operation under other conditions is unspecified.

 Greybus Control Get Manifest Request
 """"""""""""""""""""""""""""""""""""

-The Greybus control get manifest request is sent by the AP to all non-AP modules.
-The Greybus control get manifest request message has no payload.
+The Greybus Control Get Manifest Request has no payload.

+If the Interface is being enumerated, its Manifest is available for retrieval by the AP.
+The Interface shall send it in the response to this request.

 Greybus Control Get Manifest Response
 """""""""""""""""""""""""""""""""""""

-The Greybus control get manifest response contains a block of data, that describes the functionality provided by the module.
-This block of data is also known as :ref:`manifest-description`.
+The Greybus Control Get Manifest Response contains a block of data that describes the functionality provided by the Interface.
+The contents of this data are defined in :ref:`manifest-description`.
+If the response status is not GB_OP_SUCCESS, the response payload should be empty and shall be ignored.

 .. figtable::
     :nofig: